Tyler Howard

 Type 1 Diabetes Success Story

 Tyler Howard had just turned five years old when he was diagnosed with type 1 diabetes (T1D).
-Today the 19-year-old high school graduate doesn’t remember life before diabetes.
+He doesn’t remember life before diabetes.

-Sharing his blood sugar readings to his parents’ phone provides peace of mind to them and also keeps Tyler accountable.
+Sharing his blood sugar readings with his parents’ phone provided peace of mind to them as he was growing up, and also kept Tyler accountable.

 “When I first took full responsibility for my diabetes management, there were some fluctuations with my numbers,” he said.
 Sometimes I’d forget to bolus and didn’t always make the best decisions.”

-While his A1c did go up after the transition to independence, he’s since learned to stay on top of his diabetes and make self-management a priority.
+While his A1c did go up after the transition to independence, he has since learned to stay on top of his diabetes and make self-management a priority.

-An avid skateboarder and snowboarder, Tyler coached for the first time in February 2020 at the Riding on Insulin event at Wachusett Mountain.
-After participating for years, he attended coaching camp in Montana with 30 other young people living with diabetes.
+An avid skateboarder and snowboarder, Tyler participated and served as a coach at Riding on Insulin events at Wachusett Mountain Ski Area.
+He attended a coaching camp in Montana with 30 other young people living with diabetes.

 “Riding on Insulin is a great event because most people there have T1D and we all understand each other,” he said.
 “It’s a group mentality and a good feeling to be surrounded by people who are all dealing with the same issues and concerns.”

-Tyler’s advice to a newly diagnosed child is “it could always be worse.”
-He admits that diabetes requires attention and responsibility all day every day, however, “there are lots of people in this world dealing with health issues much worse than diabetes.
+Now in his 20s, Tyler’s advice to a newly diagnosed child is “it could always be worse.”
+He admits that diabetes requires attention and responsibility all day, every day; however, “there are lots of people in this world dealing with health issues much worse than diabetes.
 Don’t let it stop you.
 Stay positive!”